In this article, you will learn:

 The Step Tab shows you:

-- Allows you to reset to the layout specified on the Master Layout
+Allows you to reset to the layout specified on the Base Layout

 The Apps Tab:

-Clicking an element in the app will expose another tab in the context pane called Widget.
+Clicking an element in the app will expose another tab in the context pane called Widget Tab.
 This is where you go to adjust the format of the various visual elements of the app.

 Adding Steps to your App

 To create a new step in a Tulip App, click the Add Step option on the left side of the App Editor.
-The design of the new step will reflect the Master Layout.
+The design of the new step will reflect the Base Layout.

-Pro-tip: you can also copy an existing step if you want to reuse design or logic on your new step by clicking the "Copy" button on the Step tab within the Context Pane.
+Pro-tip: you can also duplicate an existing step if you want to reuse design or logic on your new step by clicking on the gear icon and select “Duplicate Step”.

 Adding Logic to Your App